 On a somewhat more whimsical note, the MedicalTies booth had a wide selection of anatomical and imaging related ties and scarves for sale.
 Although I normally dislike wearing ties, I may have to pick one of these up.

 A trip to Publisher’s Row had me walking away with two books and my wallet $215 lighter.
 Ouch.
-They should be worth additions to my bookshelf though.
+They should be worthy additions to my bookshelf though.

 Discover more from Imablog